 In planning for disaster, the key to keep in mind is that it may take time before emergency responders are able to assist you.
 When building your emergency kit, prepare for at least 72 hours (three days) of self-sufficiency.
 Your supplies should include: at least two litres of water per person, per day; non-perishable food items like canned food, granola bars and dried food; a manual can opener; a manual flashlight or a battery-operated one with extra batteries; a battery-powered radio; a first-aid kit; specialty items including medication, formula and equipment, as well as any specific items customized to the potential risks in your area.

 Write down the phone numbers for emergency contacts – you may not be able to access the Internet in an emergency situation.
 Have phone numbers on hand for family, an out-of-town emergency contact, doctor, veterinarian (if applicable,) poison control and non-emergency calls.
 The main emergency number will likely be busy during natural disasters, but for urgent situations only, don’t hesitate to call 9-1-1.

 Your first priority should be to ensure your own safety.
 You’ll be of no help to anybody if you put yourself in harm’s way.
 Assist others as soon as you’re safe.
 Follow the plan you’ve set out, making sure to stay put until all is safe or you’re ordered to evacuate.
 Listen to the radio or TV, if possible, for further information.
 Avoid using electronic devices unnecessarily – too much cellular activity can jam up the signals and, besides, you may need to conserve battery power.

-– 30 –For more information, please contact: Lewis Smith Manager, National Projects, Canada Safety Council 613-739-1535 x228
+Manager, National Projects, Canada Safety Council